What is a sitemap?

 Sitemap is more than some SEO glossary term that web designers need to memorize.
 Not creating a sitemap for a website and not understanding its SEO value can be a serious misstep in website creation.

 Search engines have very powerful crawling engines.
 That said, they’re not miracle workers.

 If a website’s pages aren’t properly linked or aren’t clearly visible within the website’s structure, rank-worthy pages could slip through the cracks.
-Plus, the larger a website gets—especially eCommerce websites with thousands of pages—the easier it will be for search engines to miss some pages along the way.
+Plus, the larger a website gets—especially free eCommerce websites with thousands of pages—the easier it will be for search engines to miss some pages along the way.

 The XML sitemap isn’t just valuable because it reveals a website's structure.
 It also tells search engines when the content was last updated.
 This is vital as older web pages that are well-maintained tend to provide visitors with highly relevant information.

 There are certain ways to get more from an XML sitemap:

 1. Review the structure of your site before you submit the sitemap

 Your sitemap directly reflects your website's content on a high level.
 The better organized it is, the clearer this picture will be.

 Be mindful of how you create your website's pages—especially if your navigation goes more than a level or two deep.